Dr. Michelle M. Buehl

 Fairfax, VA 22030

-Michelle M. Buehl is an Associate Professor of Education affiliated with the Educational Psychology Program, Graduate School of Education, College of Education and Human Development, George Mason University.
+Michelle M. Buehl is a Professor of Education affiliated with the Educational Psychology Program, School of Education, College of Education and Human Development, George Mason University.
 She received her PhD in Human Development with a specialization in Educational Psychology in 2003 and her MA in Measurement, Statistics, and Evaluation in 2002, both from the University of Maryland, College Park.

 Michelle's research interests focus on the role of student and teacher beliefs, particularly their beliefs about knowledge, in relation to learning, motivation, and academic development.
-She has published in outlets such as Journal of Educational Psychology, Contemporary Educational Psychology, American Educational Research Journal, Educational Psychology Review, and International Journal of Educational Research.
+She has published in outlets such as Journal of Educational Psychology, Contemporary Educational Psychology, American Educational Research Journal, Educational Psychologist, Theory into Practice, and Reading and Writing Quarterly, as well as handbooks and other edited volumes.

 Before joining the faculty at George Mason, Michelle was an Assistant Professor at the University of Memphis from 2003-2006.
 She received her BA from Hollins University (formerly Hollins College) in Roanoke, Virginia with a major in psychology.